arjunsingh14/phonebook/README.md

 # phonebook

 ### Description
-A project to brush up on
+A simple phoebook api project to brush up on

 ```
 React